 Moenkopi Developers Corporation

-Moenkopi communities.
-MDC was formally incorporated in 2002 as a 501(c)3 organization in the State of Arizona.
-MDC is dedicated to helping our people build a vibrant and culturally compatible economy, where our people can live and work with dignity, trust, honor and respect.
+lands, lands dedicated to the survival and vibrancy of the Hopi culture and people.
+Moenkopi Developers Corporation (MCD) is dedicated to helping our people build a vibrant and culturally compatible economy, where our people can live and work with dignity, trust, honor and respect.
 MDC works to develop jobs and the economic base that creates a high quality of life for our future generations, capitalizing on the strength of Hopi people.